sokolovstas/SublimeWebInspector/README.markdown

 ## Settings

-In settings you can change layouts for debugger, some color and path to Google Chrome
+You can change layouts for the debugger, color options, and path to Google Chrome in settings.

-## PS
+## Additional Notes
-*Close Google Chrome befor run it in remote debugger mode.*
+*Close Google Chrome before you run it in remote debugger mode.*